awsdocs/amazon-eks-user-guide/doc_source/managing-coredns.md

    kubectl get deployment coredns -n kube-system -o yaml > aws-k8s-coredns-old.yaml
    ```

 1. Create the add\-on using the AWS CLI\.
-If you want to use the AWS Management Console or `eksctl` to create the add\-on, see [Creating an add\-on](managing-add-ons.md#creating-an-add-on) and specify `coredns` for the add\-on name\.
+If you want to use the AWS Management Console or `eksctl` to create the add\-on, see [Creating an Amazon EKS add\-on](creating-an-add-on.md) and specify `coredns` for the add\-on name\.
 Copy the command that follows to your device\.
 Make the following modifications to the command, as needed, and then run the modified command\.
    + Replace `my-cluster` with the name of your cluster\.
    + Replace *v1\.11\.1\-eksbuild\.9* with the latest version listed in the [latest version table](#coredns-versions) for your cluster version\.